 Plantation on Crystal River is located on the water and offers garden and water view rooms, patio hotel rooms, junior suites, and golf villas.

 Its marina and dive shop, on the premises, offers slips, boat rentals, diving, and daily manatee snorkel tours.
 Phone +1 800 632 6262.

-For information on other activities in and around Crystal River and for information on the Crystal River National Wildlife Refuge.
+For information on other activities and Florida attractions in and around Crystal River and for information on the Crystal River National Wildlife Refuge.